We will look at how one would go about to achieve a high-ranking position on a search engine’s results page.

 We all know how important words and appearances are in a relationship.
 Your website’s copy, pictures, videos, infographics, graphs, etc. play a big role in how Google views you.
 Your content sends out signals to search engines which they use to determine how relevant your website is: weak signals won’t bring you very far, yet overly strong signals might seem suspicious.
 Sounds familiar – right, guys?

-Two elements to focus on regarding content are
+Two elements to focus on regarding content are quality and keywords.

 Search engines despise copy-pasting and have ways to detect it.
 (It’s like sending your woman a love letter written by another man – shame on you!)